jhrcook/ggasym/README.md

 #> 6 B     C         6 -1.47       2
 ```

-Grouping first by `grps`, the tibble is asymmetrized.
+Grouping first by `grps`, the tibble is asymmetrized while retaining the
+`grps` assignments.
 I then added values to the diagonal.

 ``` r
 tib <- tib %>% group_by(grps) %>% asymmetrise(g1, g2) %>% ungroup()